Sequential adaptive design for emulating costly computer codes: Proposed adaptive design criterion

-with $\bx_u$ being an updating point.
-The RF function is zero at $\bx_u$ and tends to one as $\lVert \bx - \bx_u \rVert \to\infty$.
-With the RF function one can add new design locations (as updating points) to the current DoE without evaluating the expensive function $f$.
+With the RF function one can add new design locations (i.e., updating points) to the current DoE without the need to evaluate the expensive function $f$.
+In essence, PVIGF approximates VIGF that would be updated by incorporating the new candidate point (i.e., $(\bx_u, f(\bx_u))$) into the current DoE.
 This is illustrated in Figure \ref{PVIGF} where the left panel shows a GP fitted to five design points (black dots), and the corresponding VIGF criterion (right scale).
-In the right panel, the new location $x_6$ (blue circle) at which VIGF is maximum is added to the existing design without evaluating $f$ there.
+In the right panel, the new location $x_6$ (blue circle) at which VIGF is maximum is added to the existing design.
 PVIGF (dashed red) is obtained by multiplying $VIGF(x)$ by $RF(x; x_6)$ (dash-dotted green).
-The pseudocode of the batch mode sampling is presented in Algorithm \ref{batch_alg} where $q > 1$ locations are added to $\mathbf{X}_n$ at each iteration.
+Note that, this process does not require knowledge of the actual value of $f(x_6)$, which means that new points can be incorporated without evaluating the expensive function.

+More rigorously, let $q > 1$ represent the number of sites to be added to $\mathbf{X}_n$ at each iteration using batch sampling.
+In this approach, the first new input $\bx_{n+1}$ is selected by maximising VIGF as explained earlier.
+The subsequent sampling locations are determined by maximising PVIGF, which is calculated by multiplying the initial VIGF criterion by the RF functions associated with the batch members selected so far.
+This relationship can be mathematically expressed as follows: